Blog

 Commercial trucks are equipped with an event data recorder (EDR), often called a “black box.”
 This device records critical information like the truck’s speed, braking patterns, steering inputs, and other data points from the moments before, during, and after a crash.
 This information is invaluable for proving what the truck driver was doing.
 However, this data can be easily erased or overwritten.
 An attorney will immediately send a spoliation letter to the trucking company, a legal notice demanding they preserve this and other evidence, including driver logbooks, inspection reports, and maintenance records.
 Securing this evidence quickly is crucial to preventing the trucking company from hiding information that could prove their fault.

-Working with Accident Reconstruction Experts
+Partnering with Accident Reconstruction Experts

 When the sequence of events is unclear or disputed, an accident reconstruction expert can be a powerful asset.
 These specialists are often former law enforcement officers or engineers who use physics, forensics, and software to recreate the crash.
 They analyze vehicle damage, skid marks, debris fields, and black box data to determine factors like speed, angle of impact, and driver actions.
 Their expert testimony can simplify complex technical details for a jury and provide an objective, scientific explanation of how the accident happened.
 While not every car accident case requires this, the high stakes and complexity of truck accidents often make it a necessary step to establishing fault.

-Collecting Witness Testimonies and Expert Opinions
+Gathering Powerful Witness and Expert Testimony

 What people saw can be just as important as the physical evidence.
 An attorney’s team will identify and interview eyewitnesses while their memories are still fresh to get clear, credible accounts of the accident.
 Beyond eyewitnesses, building a strong case often involves consulting other experts.
 Medical specialists can testify about the severity of your injuries and the long-term care you’ll need, which is especially critical in cases involving a catastrophic brain injury.
 We may also work with vocational experts to explain how your injuries affect your ability to work and economists to calculate your total past and future financial losses.
 These expert opinions help paint a complete picture of the accident’s true cost.